ajaykudapa/video-pipeline/README.md

 # Distributed Video Processing Platform

-A cloud-native platform that accepts large video uploads, stores them in S3-compatible object storage, fans processing out into independent tasks on a message queue, and executes them across a horizontally scalable, fault-tolerant worker fleet — with live progress via SSE and full observability through Prometheus + Grafana.
+A cloud-native platform that accepts large video uploads, stores them in S3-compatible object storage and processes into independent tasks on a message queue.
+Executes them across a horizontally scalable, fault-tolerant worker fleet — with live progress via SSE and full observability through Prometheus + Grafana.